I'm doing my best to separate my obvious bias against this administration.

 He's got the Brotherhood.

-Back now to uh Greg, I really appreciate your patience.
+I really appreciate your patience.

 You said something really interesting that you glossed over because you thought you had very little time.

-You said that there was a time in the history of this game, even the professional level, where these kinds of um effects on the players long after they quit playing didn't happen.
+You said that there was a time in the history of this game, even the professional level, where these kinds of effects on the players long after they quit playing didn't happen.

-And you know, you you you made a point.
+And, you know, you made a point.

-If you go back and uh professional football and the well, even college football, 40s and 50s, and obviously prior to that.
+If you go back professional football in the, well, even college football, 40s and 50s, and obviously prior to that, you could look, Greg, at film of professional football, before the 60s, and college football.

 Tackling was entirely different.